 A total of 2,832 measurements were delivered to Micon, from which average densities were calculated for the Candelones deposits, as well as for waste rock.
-Extreme values of less than 2.3 g/cm2 and greater than 2.9 g/cm2 were not used.
-The overall average density value of the Candelones project is 2.70 g/cm2.
+Extreme values of less than 2.3 g/cm and greater than 2.9 g/cm were not used.
+The overall average density value of the Candelones project is 2.70 g/cm.
 Out of the total measurements, only 420 were used for determining the densities of the deposits, since the remaining measurements were conducted on the waste rock.
-Table 14.1 summarizes the density measurements.
+For the Candelones Extension underground model a total of 298 measurements were used to determine an average density of 2.70 g/cm for the deposit Table 14.2 summarizes the density measurements for the Candelones Project.